 DIAGNOSING ERECTILE DYSFUNCTION

 Given the seriousness of many of these potential contributing factors, it’s important to seek the advice of your medical professional, for a diagnosis, if you have concerns about erectile dysfunction.
-Read our article, Diagnosing Erectile Dysfunction, for more details on the types of tests used to diagnose ED.
+Read our article, Diagnosing Erectile Dysfunction, for more details on tests used to diagnose ED.

 Treatment for ED depends on the underlying factors of the erectile dysfunction.